Second Scutari War: Treaty of Sveti Srđ

 The conflict was ended in August 1423, after conclusion of the treaty (the Peace of Sveti Srđ).
 In the name of the Serbian Despotate, the treaty was signed by Đurađ Branković (with two witnesses who were Ottoman officials).
 Branković was the despot's representative in Zeta since 1423 and was also in charge for all negotiations.
 According to the treaty the Serbian Despotate kept Drisht and Bar while Venice kept Shkodër, Ulcinj, and Kotor.
-Venice was obliged to return Budva and Grbalj region to Serbia and to pay 1,000 ducats in annual tribute for Shkodër to the Lazarević family, which they initially had paid out to Balsha III.
+Venice was obliged to return Budva and Grbalj region to Serbia and to pay 1,000 ducats in annual tribute for Shkodër to the Lazarević family, which they initially had paid out to Balša III.
 Both parties agreed to exchange prisoners and to raze their forts on Buna which was agreed to be completely in Venetian hands.

 After the treaty was signed Francesco Bembo invited Đurađ Branković to a ceremonial reception organized on his ship sailing through Buna, followed by other ships of the Venetian fleet. Đurađ then asked Venice to support him with six galleys in an eventual war against the Ottomans and to confirm him all privileges previously held by his father Vuk, knez Lazar, and Despot Stefan Lazarević.